BashGui/easybashgui/docs/README.md

 ## Examples

-You must made the scripts in `bash` languaje, EBG is coded in `bash`, in this document we will use bash to ilustrate example usages:
+You must made the scripts in `bash` language, EBG is coded in `bash`, in this document we will use bash to ilustrate example usages:

-1. install EBS or sourcered the minimun 3 files
+1. install EBG or source the minimum 3 files
-2. crate the new program script from you
+2. crate your new program script
 3. source the main endpoint of EBG (check following examples)
 4. saves and launch the new script program